laurabaldassari/2019-500/projects/update/README.md

 ## Submission

-The Project Update can be submitted to [Canvas](https://canvas.case.edu/) any time in March, but is due at noon on April 1.
+The Project Update can be submitted to [Canvas](https://canvas.case.edu/) any time in March, but is due in early April, as specified on the [Course Schedule](https://github.com/THOMASELOVE/2019-500/blob/master/SCHEDULE.md).

 ## Details